 According to the Chicago Tribune, 28 May 1932, p.
 2, his will and its codicils, was overturned in 1932 by a jury who decided that his niece, Mrs Harriet Seymour Carscallen, with whom he had lived in Pasadena since around 1919-20, having moved there from Evanston, Illinois, had exerted undue influence on him and cut the majority of his relatives out of the will, in order to inherit the residue of his estate after bequests had been made.
 According to the Chicago Tribune, December 11, 1934, Mrs. Carscallen appealed the verdict and won.

-Painted in Pasadena about 1924 along with portraits of Louise SEYMOUR and Harriet Seymour CARSCALLEN.
+Painted in Pasadena about 1923/1924 along with the portrait of Harriet Seymour CARSCALLEN.
 The sitter was born in Michigan according to the 1920 Pasadena Census, was aged 77 (?) at that time, and was a manufacturer of iron tubs or tubes.
-His sister-in-law Louise Seymour, aged 92 (?) was living with him at that time.
+His sister-in-law Louise Seymour, aged 92 (?), who was painted by the artist slightly later (probably after he moved into his new studio in 1925) was living with him at that time.